ivanbrennan/vmux/README.md

   window but no pane, split the window's currently active pane and adjust target to point at the new pane.

+- Build checks to:
+  * avoid stealing focus from vim (hiding vim window if running inside tmux)
+  * avoid sending tmux commands to pane vim is running in
-Inspiration from vim-tmux-runner and tslime
+  * reselect pane that was active before splitting window Inspiration from vim-tmux-runner and tslime

 API commands: